wangshasha111/playboy_playmate_bmi_body_measurements/README.md

 ## Data collection

-I manually collected the data from the internet by looking into the playmates' wikipedia and/or taking from other webpages, including:
+I manually collected the data from the internet by looking into the playmates' Wikipedia and/or taking from other web pages, including:

 https://www.wired.com/2015/10/playboy-playmates-bmi/
 https://celebriot.com/joni-mattis-weight-height-measurements-ethnicity-eye-color-j1